 - If you are already receiving hospice care, your team can help you prepare.
 If you are not on hospice, ask your physician for a referral to a local hospice provider.
-Usually hospice will provide supportive care once you start the process.
+Usually, hospice will provide supportive care once you start the process.

 - If your illness is not one that is likely to cause death within six months, arrange for a psychological evaluation for depression and decision-making capacity by a mental health provider.
-This will reassure family, physicians, and others that your mental status is sound and this decision well considered.
+This will reassure family, physicians, and others that your mental status is sound, and this decision well considered.

 You can live for a long time without eating, but dehydration (lack of fluids) speeds up the dying process.
 Dying from dehydration is generally not uncomfortable once the initial feelings of thirst subside.
-If you stop eating and drinking, death can occur as early as a few days, though for most people, approximately ten days is the norm.
+If you stop eating and drinking, death can occur as early as a few days, though for most people, approximately ten days is the average.
 In rare instances, the process can take as long as several weeks.
 It depends on your age, illness, and nutritional status.

 At first, you will feel the same as you did before starting VSED.
-Hunger pangs and thirst may occur the first day, but these sensations are usually tolerable; discomfort can be alleviated with mild sedatives or other techniques such as mouth swabs, lip balm and cool water rinses.
+Hunger pangs and thirst may occur the first day, but these sensations are usually tolerable; discomfort can be alleviated with mild sedatives or other techniques such as mouth swabs, lip balm, and cool water rinses.